HemantSachdeva/HacktoberFest/RashmiShukla07/README.md

 ## 4. Why did the JavaScript heap close shop?
 ##    It ran out of memory.

-## 5. Why did the functional programmer get thrown out of school?",
+## 5. Why did the functional programmer get thrown out of school?
 ##    Because he refused to take classes.

-## 6. Why do python programmers wear glasses?",
+## 6. Why do python programmers wear glasses?
 ##    Because they can't C.

 ## 7. Java and C were telling jokes.
 It was C's turn, so he writes something on the wall, points to it and says